 Not as built up and touristy as some parts but more affordable than others, this may also be one of the best all-round areas to stay on the island.

-Best Places to Stay in Cala En Porter:
+Best Places to Stay in Menorca in Cala En Porter:

 Located on the south of the island, in the municipality district of Alaior, the village of Son Bou is a popular location as it features the longest beach on the island.
 Son Bou encompasses areas of Central Son Bou, San Jaime and Torre Soli Nou.